 The explanation provided by this last faction is rooted in notions of individual rights and freedoms and, in some cases, the perception of the vaccine passport as a privacy violation (never mind that the information disclosed to restaurants via customers’ QR codes is limited to name and vaccination status).
 But so far, it seems no restaurant owner has come out and said they’re putting a pause to on-site dining again in order to protect workers, the de facto enforcers of the new rule, from unsavoury interactions with recalcitrant customers.

-Restaurants who choose to disregard the vaccine passport mandate by extending the “right” to dine at their establishment to vaccine skeptics perhaps need some reminding: ordering takeout and delivery for these customers was always on the table.
+Restaurants who choose to disregard the vaccine passport mandate by extending the “right” to dine at their establishment to vaccine skeptics perhaps need some reminding: ordering takeout and delivery was always on the table for these customers.